fdekeers/LSINF2345_20-21_Project/README.md

 [JEREM, EXPLICATION DU CODE PYHTON ICI]

-Then, it produces a graph containing box-plots of the results, that is shown below:
+Then, it produces graph by policy, containing box-plots of the results.
+These graphs are shown below:

 ![graph](graphs/healer.png)
 ![graph](graphs/swapper.png)